NVentimiglia/Realtime.Messaging.Xamarin/README.md

 ## Implementation

+> **Important !** Please make sure you install the sdk on **all** projects in the solution.
+You must install the nuget package on any pcl 'abstraction' projects as well as the platform specific projects.

 This repository includes both the SDK and a sample application using Xamarin Forms iOS, Android, and Windows Phone 8 Silverlight.
 The SDK includes a platform agnosted Realtime.Messaging project as well as a platform specific 'plugin'.
 The Android version uses OKHTTP.ws Binding Libraries. iOS uses SocketRocket Binding Libraries.
 The Windows Phone version uses Websockets Portable and rda.Sockets.

 https://github.com/mattleibow/square-bindings